vinkrish/interview-reference/docs/index.md

-This is a personal copy of my preparation for interviews

 # Data Structure

 Is is a particular way of organising data in a computer so that it can be used effectively.